sredmond/campy/NOTES.md

 # Notes

-This file is used to keep track of weird notes and observations.
-These notes aren't necessarily a problem / bug, just something to write down.
-It could be apparent strange behavior with the C++ libraries (should be reported to Marty), an odd implementation note, or anything else.
+This file tracks weird notes and observations that have come up during development.
+The notes aren't necessarily a problem or bug, but just something to watch, such as an odd implementation note, a reminder, or anything else.
+Apparently strange behavior with the C++ libraries should be (eventually) reported to their current maintainer.

+## Scratch Space

+- All objects already have an ID and type, so no need to track that data.
+- Make sure project includes relevant features from the plain ole Java version.
+- Consider making `GEvent`s actually use class hierarchies instead of event type enums.
+- `WINDOW_CLOSING` v. `WINDOW_CLOSED`
+- add attribute descriptors to properties
+- setFillColor should also setFilled ??
+- Consider forwarding all Java method attribute lookups to snake case, with/without deprecations?

 ## Apparent Problems with the C++ Library